-For a positive control, amplification must occur in three channels: viral genes in FAM, HEX and TEX (depending on the plastic, cycler, and sample volume used, expected C_t values for these channels range from 26-33 cycles).
-If amplification does not occur in any of these channels (i.e. $C_t > 35$ in any of these channels), the PCR reaction has not been performed correctly and the results of such analysis are not valid and must be repeated.
-To determine the C_t values, use the Single Threshold mode threshold settings described above.
-Amplification of the external control in Cy5 channel should result in a $C_t < 33$ cycles, but this is not necessary for a correct assessment of a positive control.
+For a positive control, amplification must occur in four channels: viral genes in FAM, HEX, TEX, and Cy5.5 (depending on the plastic, cycler, and sample volume used, expected Ct values for these channels range from 26-33 cycles).
+If amplification does not occur in any of these channels (i.e. Ct >35 in any of these channels), the PCR reaction has not been performed correctly and the results of such analysis are not valid and must be repeated.
+To determine the Ct values, use the Single Threshold mode threshold settings described above.
+Amplification of the external control in Cy5 channel should result in a Ct < 33 cycles, but this is not necessary for a correct assessment of a positive control.

-Negative control must show amplification of the external control in Cy5 channel (<33 cycles), while there must be no amplification in FAM, HEX, TEX or Cy5 channels.
+Negative control must show amplification of the external control in Cy5 channel (<33 cycles), while there must be no amplification in FAM, HEX, TEX or Cy5.5 channels.
 Measurable amplification in any of these channels shows contamination of the reagents by template sequence which can cause false positive results.
 In this case, we recommend testing a larger number of negative controls.

-External control must be evaluated for each sample: compare the average C_t value in Cy5 channel for the positive and the negative controls with the C_t of each sample.
-You do not need to evaluate the control for positive samples because the amplification of the external control may be negatively affected by the amplification of viral genes.
+External control must be evaluated for each sample: compare the Ct value in Cy5 channel for the negative control with the Ct value of each sample.
+In positive samples, the amplification of the external control may be negatively affected by amplification of viral genes and the Ct values in the Cy5 channel may be significantly higher or the fluorescence may even stay below the threshold.
 If you only evaluate the test qualitatively, positive samples are considered positive even if the external control fails.
-For samples that are negative in FAM, HEX and TEX channels or with $C_t > 37$, it is necessary to compare the C_t values in Cy5 of the sample and controls.
-If the C_t value in Cy5 is lower or equal in the sample compared to controls, then there is no inhibition of RT-PCR and the sensitivity of viral RNA detection is not adversely affected by the sample.
-If the C_t in Cy5 is higher in the sample compared to the controls, the extent of RT-PCR inhibition can be quantified in proportion to the difference (the external control is significantly more susceptible to inhibition or degradation than the viral RNA, so the shift in C_t for viral channels will always be smaller or at most the same); e.g., if the C_t in Cy5 is one cycle higher in the sample, then the inhibition is up to 50%, i.e., the analytical sensitivity of viral RNA detection is reduced up to twofold.
-If the C_t value in Cy5 is higher in a sample by about 3.3 cycles, then the analytical sensitivity in such a sample may be up to ten times lower (the lowest detected amount of virus may be up to ten times higher, at this and higher inhibition, a false negative result may occur in this sample if the C_t for viral channels in the uninhibited reaction is higher than about 35).
-Thus, for samples that have a C_t in the Cy5 channel higher by about 6.6 cycles, the analytical sensitivity of the assay may be up to 100 times lower.
+For samples that are negative in FAM, HEX, TEX and Cy5.5 channels or with Ct > 37, it is necessary to compare the Ct values in Cy5 of the sample and controls.
+If the Ct value in Cy5 is lower or equal in the sample compared to controls, then there is no inhibition of RT-PCR and the sensitivity of viral RNA detection is not adversely affected by the sample.
+If the Ct in Cy5 is higher in the sample compared to the controls, the extent of RT-PCR inhibition can be quantified in proportion to the difference (the external control is significantly more susceptible to inhibition or degradation than the viral RNA, so the shift in Ct for viral channels will always be smaller or at most the same); e.g., if the Ct in Cy5 is one cycle higher in the sample, then the inhibition is up to 50%, i.e., the analytical sensitivity of viral RNA detection is reduced up to twofold.
+If the Ct value in Cy5 is higher in a sample by about 3.3 cycles, then the analytical sensitivity in such a sample may be up to ten times lower (the lowest detected amount of virus may be up to ten times higher, at this and higher inhibition, a false negative result may occur in this sample if the Ct for viral channels in the uninhibited reaction is higher than about 35).
+Thus, for samples that have a Ct in the Cy5 channel higher by about 6.6 cycles, the analytical sensitivity of the assay may be up to 100 times lower.